discordjs/guide/guide/interactions/registering-slash-commands.md

 ### Types of option

-As we saw earlier, we added an option with the `addStringOption()` method from the `SlashCommandBuilder()` builder.
-This will give our `/ping` command an option of type `STRING`, meaning our bot is expecting a `STRING` value from the interaction.
+As you saw earlier, we added an option with the `addStringOption()` method from the `SlashCommandBuilder()` builder.
+This will give your `/ping` command an option of type `STRING`, meaning your bot is expecting a `STRING` value from the interaction.
 There are other types of options as well, and the builder has a method for each of these types, namely:

 Method | Type | Note
 --- | --- | ---